 OUR CAMPS ARE BACK!
-These two months of weekly camps are designed to give each child a sense of rural, farm lifestyle.
+These camps are designed to give each child a sense of rural, farm lifestyle.
 All campers will be divided into groups based on age and friend request.
 Outdoor activities include feeding and care of animals, gardening, art, and just old-fashioned play such as climbing haybales, zipline, tire swings and so much more!
-Swimsuits (for sprinkler play) under clothes please.
 Please pack a sack lunch.
-Sign up for several sessions—these camp mornings are never the same.
+Sign up for several sessions—these camp days are never the same.
 Sorry, due to limited enrollment, sibling or multiple session discounts are not available.

 SCHOOL-AGE FARM PROGRAM